How to Save Money with this Premium Budgeting App

 Minimums & Requirements

-• Minimum to start: You need a list of bills + current cash balances
+• Minimum to start: A list of bills plus current cash balances

 Pros and Cons (Honest)